OpsHubProduct/OpsHub-Docs-Validation-Space/docs/connectors/jama.md

   - For Cross Project relationship, if the integration user doesn't have the read permission on the project of the linked entity, the synchronization of that particular link will be skipped.

 - When Jama is Source system and integration is configured with Default settings [Sync Only Current State = Select/No](../integrate/integration-configuration.md#sync-only-current-state):
-  - From Jama, the revisions information comes as a string which generally follows a predefined format.
-OpsHub Integration Manager is internally parsing the revisions string to extract the relevant old and new values for each field from this revision string.
+  - From Jama, the revisions information comes as a string which generally follows a predefined format. <code class="expression">space.vars.SITENAME</code> is internally parsing the revisions string to extract the relevant old and new values for each field from this revision string.
   - Hence the revision string is expected to have none of the below tokens in the value of any Text Type of fields, they should just come as separators:
     - [", "], ["\n"], [" changed from "], [" to "]
   - If the following tokens appear as value in any text type fields, then: